 The exact model of the Earth's atmosphere (code by Eric Bruneton), adapted for the other planets.

 Lighting effects: lens flares, solar eclipses, shadows of planetary rings.
 Celestial objects cast light and shadows onto each other.

 Controllable space ships (alpha).

-Localization of many languages with the ability to add new ones.
+Localization to many languages, with the ability to add new ones.

-Ability to import users addons: models, catalogs, textures.
+Ability to import user addons: models, textures, catalogs.

 CPU 2 GHz

 Video 512 Mb

 3.0 OS Windows XP